crashoz/usenc/docs/index.md

 # Universal String Encoder

-An universal string encoder CLI tool and Python library for encoding/decoding strings in various formats.
+A universal string encoder CLI tool and Python library for encoding/decoding strings in various formats.

 ## Features